Mozo guides

 Is a term deposit better than a savings account?

-It generally depends on the kind of saver that you are or what your personal needs might be.
-A term deposit gives you more interest rate certainty but it lacks flexibility as early withdrawals will incur a fee and usually 30 days notice.
-This means that a term deposit is more useful if you have a solid budget and an easily accessible emergency fund.
+The choice depends on your personal needs and saving style.
+Term deposits give you more interest rate certainty but it lacks flexibility as early withdrawals will incur a fee and usually 30 days notice.
+They're ideal if you have a solid budget and a separate emergency fund.

 Find a term deposit